John von Neumann: Game theory

 Von Neumann founded the field of game theory as a mathematical discipline.
 He proved his minimax theorem in 1928.
-It establishes that in zero-sum games with perfect information (i.e., in which players know at each time all moves that have taken place so far), there exists a pair of strategies for both players that allows each to minimize his maximum losses.
-When examining every possible strategy, a player must consider all the possible responses of his adversary.
-The player then plays out the strategy that will result in the minimization of his maximum loss.

-Such strategies, which minimize the maximum loss for each player, are called optimal.
+It establishes that in zero-sum games with perfect information (i.e., in which players know at each time all moves that have taken place so far), there exists a pair of strategies for both players that allows each to minimize their maximum losses.
+Such strategies are called optimal.
 Von Neumann showed that their minimaxes are equal (in absolute value) and contrary (in sign).
 He improved and extended the minimax theorem to include games involving imperfect information and games with more than two players, publishing this result in his 1944 Theory of Games and Economic Behavior, written with Oskar Morgenstern.
-Morgenstern wrote a paper on game theory and thought he would show it to von Neumann because of his interest in the subject.
-He read it and said to Morgenstern that he should put more in it.
-This was repeated a couple of times, and then von Neumann became a coauthor and the paper became 100 pages long.
-Then it became a book.
 The public interest in this work was such that The New York Times ran a front-page story.
 In this book, von Neumann declared that economic theory needed to use functional analysis, especially convex sets and the topological fixed-point theorem, rather than the traditional differential calculus, because the maximum-operator did not preserve differentiable functions.

-Independently, Leonid Kantorovich's functional analytic work on mathematical economics also focused attention on optimization theory, non-differentiability, and vector lattices.
-Von Neumann's functional-analytic techniques—the use of duality pairings of real vector spaces to represent prices and quantities, the use of supporting and separating hyperplanes and convex sets, and fixed-point theory—have been the primary tools of mathematical economics ever since.
+Von Neumann's functional-analytic techniques—the use of duality pairings of real vector spaces to represent prices and quantities, the use of supporting and separating hyperplanes and convex sets, and fixed-point theory—have been primary tools of mathematical economics ever since.